 The teachers are following the program and its’ prescribed progression, and then it’s time to practice and consolidate learning, to assess student learning and reading abilities.
 This is when teachers pull out the readers – the same readers sent home for additional practice, the ones parents are told their child should be able to read, the readers the school has chosen such as PM Benchmark to assess students.
 Teachers are shocked: why can’t the student read the book?
 The proper progression was followed, activities were completed, but the student can’t read the reader.
 Why not?
 Maybe simply because the readers don’t match the program.

 The readers contain words the students aren’t ready to decode and sight words they have never been taught.
 Perhaps the reading gaps are not the teachers’ or students’ faults – the students can read books at their level very well, early readers that start at the beginning, with two words on a page – a sight word and a CVC word.
 Maybe if this was what an early reader looked like the student would succeed and these reading gaps would not exist.
 Maybe it’s time we change our perspective and revisit the real reasons for these gaps: the lack of proper resources to support what the classroom teacher is teaching.
-Supplementing the teaching program with relevant educational resources is crucial to successful student learning.
+Supplementing the teaching program with relevant educational resources is crucial to successful student learning which is why our collection of free online Emergent and Transitional Readers were created.